bhandariarun/KMC_Project/README.md

 - I'm doing project in Mental Health all over the world Data

 # Before starting Project- Setup
-- When I start my project I've to activate venv because venv cannot affect other project when we install package or upgrate the version in the current project
+- When I start my project I've to activate venv because venv cannot affect other project when we install package or upgrade the version in the current project
 - cmd(according to our projects)
   - Python3 -m venv venv
   - Then venv/Scrpits/activate